BINAYKUMAR943/SKY_assignment/readme.md

 ```

 This will start the local server running on port 8000.
-You will get the required output in the url http://127.0.0.1:8000/report/
+Access the report using api on http://127.0.0.1:8000/report/